 So we know specialists do a lot of the same thing, and generalists do lots of different things.
 But what do they do?

-An animator’s job is to breathe life into the CG elements by dictating the realistic movement of objects, creatures or effects in a scene.
-In a fantasy film, the wispy movement of a wizard’s spell would be dictated by the animator.
+An animator’s job is to breathe life into the CG elements by dictating the realistic movement of objects, creatures, or effects in a scene.
+In a fantasy film, that animator would dictate the wispy movements of a wizard’s spell.

 Rotoscoping is the process of tracing the frames in live-action footage.
 If you wanted to give an actor a robotic arm, the Roto Artist would trace around the arm, frame by frame, to designate where the computer-generated imagery is placed.